-So, here are 6 steps to sell yourself as a top-level freelancer and create a wave in the marketplace.
+So, here are 6 steps to become a top freelancer in India and create a personal brand that will help you differentiate yourself from competitors in the marketplace.

 Of course, identifying your own USP can be very difficult.
 But, there are a few steps you can take in order to work this out.
 And all of it involves research: market, customer, product research in particular.
 Then you need to then analyse it all.